EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Experiments

-This experiment shows that \algname{EF21-PP} (Alg.~\ref{alg:PP-EF21}) can reduce communication costs and can be more practical than \algname{EF21}.
-For this comparison, we consider $n=100$ and, therefore, apply a different data partitioning, see Table~\ref{tbl:datasets_summary_2} from Appendix~\ref{sec:exp_extra} for more details.

-It is predicted by our theory (Corollary~\ref{cor:monster_corollary}) that, in terms of the number of iterations/communication rounds, \textit{partial participation} slows down the convergence of \algname{EF21} by a fraction of participating clients .
-We observe this behavior in practice as well (see Figure \ref{fig:ef21_pp_comm}).
-However, since for \algname{EF21-PP} the communications are considerably cheaper it outperforms \algname{EF21} in terms of \# number of bits sent to the server per client on average (see Figure \ref{fig:ef21_pp}).
+\paragraph{Experiment 2: On the effect of partial participation of clients.} This experiment shows that \algname{EF21-PP} (Alg.~\ref{alg:PP-EF21}) has potential to reduce communication cost.
+For this comparison, we consider $n=100$, and apply a different data partitioning, see Table~\ref{tbl:datasets_summary_2} in Appendix~\ref{sec:exp_extra} for more details.
+It is predicted by our theory (Corollary~\ref{cor:monster_corollary}) that, in terms of the number of iterations/communication rounds, \textit{partial participation} slows down the convergence of \algname{EF21} by a fraction of participating clients.
+However, since for \algname{EF21-PP} the communications are considerably cheaper it is able to outperform \algname{EF21} in terms of the number of bits sent to the server per client on average (see Figure \ref{fig:ef21_pp_bits_realsim}).